JaideepPrasad/Data-Science/README.md

 This repo is currently under development...You will find a lot of readme files that are either under developed or uncomplete.
 These are place holders to store ideas I had for the final version of this repo while working on the repo.

+Files that still need some work:
+   - surveillance cam
+   - sentiment analysis
+   - other projects

 # Jaideep Prasad - Data Science Projects Portfolio

 Hello!